-What exactly is a Pay Source?
+What Is a Pay Source?

-- Open to all creators in rights category represented
+Open to all creators in rights category represented

-- Conduct its business in a non-discriminatory manner
+Conduct its business in a non-discriminatory manner

-- Represent a broad range of exploitations/usages
+Represent a broad range of exploitations/usages

-- Authorized by law to operate as a CMO where applicable
+Authorized by law to operate as a CMO where applicable

 A few examples of CMOs include ABRAMUS (Brazil), GEMA (Germany), SACEM (France), and SUISA (Switzerland).

-There are also companies and organizations that don’t fit under the CMO bracket but that still collect both performance and mechanical royalties.
-We like to refer to these as Rights Administrator Entities (RAE).
-Examples of RAEs would include ICE and MusicReports (MRI).
+There are also companies and organizations that don’t fit under the CMO bracket (as they do not fulfill the criteria above) but still collect both performance and mechanical royalties.
+We refer to these as Rights Administrator Entities (RAE).
+A few examples of RAEs are ICE and Music Reports (MRI).

-But having so many organizations can also make an already-complicated situation even more confusing, if you’re not paying attention.
-It’s a common misconception among songwriters that once they’re members of a collection society, that they’re fully covered for the collection of all of their publishing royalties — performance and mechanical.
+But having so many organizations can make a complicated situation even more confusing.
+It’s a common misconception among songwriters that once they’re members of a collection society, they’re fully covered for the collection of all their publishing royalties — performance and mechanical.